Iraqi and Vietnamese directors scoop top prize at Busan film festival | Malay Mail

 “There was the possibility of chaos but in the end there were no problems,” said BIFF chairman Lee Yong-kwan.

-The festival announced today it intended to expand its film funding efforts, including more TV and streaming platform content, and building a Korean cinema museum.
+The festival announced yesterday it intended to expand it's film funding efforts, including more TV and streaming platform content, and building a Korean cinema museum.

 This year BIFF screened 299 films from 85 countries, with 118 world premieres, and almost 200,000 attending across its 10-day run.

-The event ends on Saturday night with the official prize-giving, and with the world premiere of Korean director Lim Dae-hyung’s mother-daughter relationship drama Moonlit Winter. — AFP
+The event ended last night with the official prize-giving, and with the world premiere of Korean director Lim Dae-hyung's mother-daughter relationship drama Moonlit Winter. — AFP-Relaxnews